About Europro Vertical Climb

-DREAMCLIMB is a fundraising event that invites the community to assist the Neurosciences Program at Windsor Regional Hospital by participating in a run/walk on January 16-17, 2016 in the One Riverside Drive East building stairwell (13 floors).
+EUROPRO VERTICAL CLIMB is a fundraising event that invites the community to assist the Neurosciences Program at Windsor Regional Hospital by participating in a run/walk on Sunday, January 15, 2017 in the One Riverside Drive East building stairwell (13 floors).

 The Neurosciences program at WRH is operated through the Department of Neurosciences which is made up of the subsections of Neurology and Neurosurgery.

 The neurologists within the Neurology subsection run the Stroke service and the Urgent Neurology clinic.
 They also provide consultation for local Windsor-Essex residents and from across the Erie St. Clair Local Integrated Health Network (LHIN).

 The Neurosurgeons provide 24/7/365 complex spine care for trauma, cancer and degenerative disease.
 They are part of the Level 1 trauma service and routinely treat patients with acquired brain injuries.
 Of all trauma cases which are brought to the WRH-Ouellette campus, 50% involve brain injury.
 They also care for brain tumour, stroke patients.
 In collaboration with the Department of Diagnostic Imaging and the Intensive Care Unit at the Ouellette Campus, they provide state-of-the-art neurointerventional (coiling) care of patients with intracranial aneurysms.

 Patients with spinal cord or brain injuries, and stroke require physical therapy (PT), occupational therapy (OT) and speech therapy during their acute care hospital stay.
 Afterwards, some continue with those treatments as inpatients at the Hotel-Dieu Grace Healthcare Rehabilitation Centre.